IGME-202-2221/project-2-tangj07/README.md

 #### Steering Behaviors

 - _List all behaviors used by this state_
-   - Pursue or Seek the master sheep
+   - Seek the master sheep
-- Obstacles - Wolf enemies that seek them
+- Obstacles - Wolf enemies that seek them/The wood blocks
 - Seperation - _List all agents this state seperates from_
 They will seperate from each other so the follower sheeps do not overlap each other.
-They will also seperate from the master sheep.

 #### State Transistions